oroinc/documentation/user_guide/channel_guide.rst

 .. caution::

-    A Magento Channel cannot be saved without integration settings defined.

     Once you have selected *Magento* as a Channel Type, new mandatory field **Integration*** will appear.
     Please, see :ref:`Magento Channel Integration <user-guide-magento-channel-integration>` article for the details.